 2.1.
-The costs associated with the transfer of ownership and charged by the civil-law notary, such as property transfer tax, notarial charges and Land Registry fees, shall be payable by the buyer/seller.
-The civil-law notary shall be designated by the buyer/seller.
+The costs associated with the legal transfer and charged by the civil-law notary, such as property transfer tax, notarial charges and Land Registry fees, shall be payable by the buyer/seller\.
+The civil-law notary shall be designated by the buyer/seller\.